BradHutchings/Mmojo-Server-v2/README.md

 - Mmojo Server version 2 is no longer a Github fork of llama.cpp.
 Instead, it incorporates a locally cloned llama.cpp repository into its build sequence.
 - My philosophy is that end-users can easily get started with the APE build, then upgrade to an optimized CPU/GPU build for their computer.
 Developers building Mmojo Server should expect a similar experience.
 - I want Mmojo Server to be the easiest way for developers to build llama.cpp and to foster greater and wider understanding of how llama.cpp works.
 - I use Mmojo Server for my own consulting and commercial offerings.
 There is no fluff in this project driven by hypothetical use cases, surveys, or discussion board warriors.
-You can depend on it to be maintained and remain relevant.
+I do not solicit or accept pull requests from strangers.
+You can depend on Mmojo Server to be maintained and remain relevant.

 Mmojo Server version 2 is currently a rough draft, but more useful in practice than version 1.
 For now, I have archived version 1 in the Mmojo-Server-v1 repo.